14.5. Principles of classification and finding the correct class for specific items

 For example:

-Class 35: retail services relating to downloadable digital image files authenticated by non-fungible tokens [NFTs]
+Class 35: Retail services relating to downloadable digital image files authenticated by non-fungible tokens [NFTs]

-Class 42: providing online non-downloadable computer software for minting non-fungible tokens [NFTs]
+Class 42: Providing online non-downloadable computer software for minting non-fungible tokens [NFTs]

 Physical items can also be authenticated by NFTs where digital tokens are linked to physical assets and are used to demonstrate ownership of real-world goods such as art or fashion.
 Where an NFT authenticates physical goods, it will be classified in the appropriate goods class.